chronicle/ingestion-scripts/README.md

 #### Configuring the namespace

-The namespace that the Chronicle logs are ingested into can be configured by setting the `CHRONICLE_NAMESPACE` environment variable.
+The namespace that the Google Security Operations logs are ingested into can be configured by setting the `CHRONICLE_NAMESPACE` environment variable.

 ### Deploying the cloud function